 How much light do you need for your plants?

-Here are two of the most important things to keep in mind when choosing an LED grow light:
+Here are two of the most important things to keep in mind when choosing the best LED grow light:

 - The size of the area you need to cover: a closet, a room, a basement?